sthomas1978/the-smoggie-coder-blog/content/blog/bulk-upsert-to-sql-server-using-tvp/index.md

 - We can make the routine accept any type.
 - We could convert the insert operation into an upsert operation.
-- We could update the newly create entities with the generated ids from the insert operation
+- We could update the newly created entities with the generated ids from the insert operation

 #### Making The Routine Accept Any Type

 To make th routine accept any type we employ reflection to interrogate the type and build the necessary SQL to run the routine.

-#### Make the routine flexible to accept any type.

-Before we do a bulk operation we can execute dynamic SQL statement to create the type necessary

 ```csharp
         public string BuildUserDefinedTypeSql(params string[] exclusions)